-Mail Rail at The Postal Museum gets my stamp of approval
+Mail Rail at London’s Postal Museum

-So what is ‘Mail Rail?
+So what is ‘Mail Rail’?

 And if you’ve ever watched Bruce Willis’s film ‘Hudson Hawk’ you might not have realised that the underground station in The Vatican was actually filmed in London’s ‘Mail Rail’ tunnels.